-Face brick is more attractive, with sides more accurately finished and smoothed.
+Face brick is more attractive than common bricks, with sides more accurately finished and smoothed.
 Colors also are more uniform, both within individual bricks and within brick lots in a shipment.
 Face brick can follow common brick sizing but also is produced in other dimensions for decorative purposes.
 Two of the more common variations are king and queen, with king being 2 inches longer than standard ones and queen being the same length but about 1/2 inch fatter.

 Face Brick Comes in More Options

 There are more color and texture options in face brick than in common brick.
 Some face bricks have one rough or "struck" face to be placed on the outside or "facing" surface; others have a ceramic glaze on one surface.
 Colors can vary from white or cream to yellow to red or brown or even almost black.
 Many face bricks are pressed bricks, made with a technique that compresses the clay and forms very smooth faces, sharp edges and perfectly square corners.